 - Fertilize once or twice during growing season.
 You can start with half-strength fertilizer applications early in the season.

 - Soil enriched with compost may not require fertilizer.

 - Need between 1 inch to 1 1/2 inches of water per week during growing season.

 - Add mulch to retain moisture in soil and reduce growth of weeds.

-- Use general purpose insecticide or fungicide to treat disease or insect damage.
+- Use general purpose insecticide or fungicide to treat disease and insect damage.